Lucasvdm/WOLAP/README.md

 5. Download the latest [WOLAP release](https://github.com/Lucasvdm/WOLAP/releases) and extract its contents
 6. From the MonoMod folder, copy the MonoMod.Backports and MonoMod.ILHelpers .dll files into BepInEx/core
 7. From the Newtonsoft folder, copy the Newtonsoft.Json.dll file into "West of Loathing_Data/Managed", overwriting the existing Newtonsoft.Json.dll
+    - Note: On Mac, there is no "West of Loathing_Data" folder.
+You instead need to right-click/Cmd-click on the West of Loathing app, then click "Show Package Contents" and go to Contents/Resources/Data to find the Newtonsoft.Json.dll.
 8. Copy the WOLAP folder (containing WOLAP.dll and Archipelago.MultiClient.Net.dll) into BepInEx/plugins

 If you want to uninstall the mod, you can just delete the WOLAP folder in BepInEx/plugins.